whiteribbonalliance/dashboard-front/README.md

-# WRA Global Directory Dashboard
+# Dashboard

-This project contains multiple dashboards for WRA.
+This project contains multiple dashboards.
 Each dashboard is made accessible by navigating to a specific subdomain. `middleware.ts` is responsible for parsing the subdomain that is calling the app and rewrite the hostname as a parameter of route `dashboards_use_subdomain` or `dashboards_use_path`.